department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 ![](./img/example_git_graph.png)

-Note that every change to the code, who made it, and when is recorded.
-Any of these snapshots of code could be tagged with a meaningful label, like 'this is the version of the code used for publication x'.
+Note that every change to the code includes, who made it, and when is recorded.

 ---